 - First and foremost: the quality of the content; nothing is more important

-- Second, we value consistency: frequency of blogging, a constant voice, etc. (alas, some of our previous favorite bloggers… well, stopped blogging consistently)
+- Second, we value consistency: frequency of blogging, a constant voice, etc. (sadly, some of the best career bloggers don’t contribute consistently enough to make this list)

-- Lastly, we selected those bloggers, regardless of their years of experience (yes, that means there are some old-school types in here!) whose advice is wholly applicable to young careerists
+- Lastly, we selected those bloggers, regardless of their years of experience (yes, that means there are some old-school types on the list) whose advice is applicable to young careerists

-With great respect, and in alphabetical order, here is YouTern’s Top 50 Bloggers for Young Careerists…
+With great respect, and in alphabetical order, here is YouTern’s Top 50 Blogs for Young Careerists, 2014 style…

 About.com’s Job Search by @AlisonDoyle | Always beneficial information for internship and job seekers at any level.